+No industry epitomizes this transformation better than Peer to Peer(P2P) car rental.
 Besides booking cabs, people have also started preferring renting cars that they can drive themselves.
-Realizing this growing need, many peer-to-peer car-rental platforms such as Getaround & Turo in the US and Drivy in France have emerged to cater to different markets.
+Realizing this growing need, many peer-to-peer car-rental platforms such as Getaround & Turo in the US and Drivy in France have started offering their services.

-P2P car-rental websites primarily make money by charging a nominal commission from every booked trip, which differs from platform to platform.
+P2P car-rental websites primarily make money by charging a nominal commission from every car rental booking, which differs from platform to platform.
 Other common revenue generation channels may include banner ads and on-site car promotion (to appear at the top of results).

-Now that we have decoded the business model of peer-to-peer car rental platforms, let’s discuss the features that will prepare your car-rental marketplace for the competition.
+Now that we have discussed the business model of peer-to-peer car rental platforms, let’s take a look at the features that are crucial for a car rental marketplace to stay competitive.

-P2P car rental is taking a larger hold in both developed and developing countries with Asia pacific as the largest growing segment.
-The Asia pacific region individually holds more than 40% of all car rental vehicles operating globally.
-The major players in P2P car rental industry across the globe are:
+P2P car rental is gaining popularity in both the developed and developing countries with Asia pacific emerging as the fastest-growing segment.
+The Asia Pacific region individually holds more than 40% share of all car rental vehicles operating globally.
+The major players in the P2P car rental industry across the globe are:

-When it comes to geographical distribution, United States has the highest number of players operating with Europe and Russia quickly catching up.
-According to TechCrunch, the car sharing startup, Turo has raised $250 million in a Series E round of funding from IAC.
+When it comes to geographical distribution, the United States has the most active number of players followed by Europe and Russia.
+According to TechCrunch, the car-sharing startup, Turo has raised $250 million in a Series E round of funding from IAC.
 The overall growth rate of the company has been around 2x over the last two years.
-Indeed, the peer to peer car renting business model has remarkably expanded in these recent years, with companies like Turo and Getaround providing excellent services.
+Indeed, the peer to peer car renting business model has gained widespread popularity in recent years, with companies like Turo and Getaround setting an excellent example for the service.

-Most car-renting websites use map-view to show rental results.
-We suggest you to follow the same approach since it helps renters to know right away how far the car’s location is.
-Plus, the vertical panel, next to map view, can feature the basic rental details such as year, rent, etc.
+Most car rental websites use map-view to show rental results.
+We suggest you follow the same approach since it helps renters to know right away how far the car’s location is.
+Plus, the vertical panel, next to the map view, can feature the basic rental details such as year, rent, etc.

 Following filters should also be present on the search page:

-An important functionality to implement here is that as users hover over the list results, the corresponding map results get highlighted.
-Investing in an ecommerce solution that enables this would be a good idea.
+An important functionality to implement here is that as users hover over the list results, the corresponding map results should get highlighted.
+Investing in a vehicle rental software that enables this would be a good idea.

 Only registered users should be able to book a rental.
 To make things easy for users, you can go for social media login for your P2P car-rental portal.
-The checkout process should be simple and short.
-However, make sure that its has the following important text fields and options:
+The checkout process should be short and simple.
+It should have the following important text fields and options: